kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu.md

 If all prerequisites are installed correctly, the GPUs should perform computation instead of CPU whenever possible without being explicitly told to do so.
-Finally, you should run the TensorFlow-imported Python script with clean console outputs, and should observe significant execution speed-ups.
+Finally, you should run the TensorFlow-imported Python script with clean console outputs and should observe significant execution speed-ups.
 You can also verify this by looking at the Performance tab of Windows 10's Task Manager by pressing `Ctrl+Alt+Delete`.
 (Ignore GPU 0 which is an integrated Graphic Card.)

 <img src="{{ "images/20201228-1.png" }}" alt="Performance Tab"/>
-_Figure 1: Details about GPU 1 in Performance tab of Task Manager while using TensorFlow's GPU functionalities._
+_Figure 1: Details about GPU 1 in the Performance tab of Task Manager while using TensorFlow's GPU functionalities._

 ## References
 [A Comprehensive Guide Website For TensorFlow Veterans And Novices Alike](https://www.easy-tensorflow.com)